sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/resumes-intro/README.md

 ### Skills

-List of your revelant technical skills.
+List your revelant technical skills.
 Ideally, these match some of the key skills outlined in the job description you're applying for.
 Three things to leave off:

 * Don't include a laundry list of every technology you've ever used; stick with your most relevant, impressive, and strongest skills.
 * Don't include skills that are common to any professional.
 These include things like the Microsoft Office suite, browsers, critical thinking skills, punctuality, teamwork, or communication skills.
 These things should be inferred by how you handle the application process.